• Skip to primary navigation

 I'm bringing you today another mini cheesecake recipe.
 This time featuring a Summer berry favorite: blueberries!

 I've mentioned this before, but mini cheesecakes are one of my favorite desserts to make.
-So far we've seen these strawberry swirl mini cheesecakes, oreo, and lemon.
-Don't worry, I have many more in the making and can't wait to share them with you!
+So far we've seen these strawberry swirl mini cheesecakes, oreo cheesecake bites, and easy lemon mini cheesecakes.

 Let's talk about these blueberry cheesecakes though.
 There are two different preperations of blueberries in this recipe to really highlight this gorgeous berry.
 First, we have a blueberry puree that is mixed directly into the cheesecake filling before baking.